Meet The Board

 Claudia Pettit

 Claudia Pettit has over 27 years of experience working in the rehabilitation field.
-She has Master's Degree from MSU in Rehabilitation Counseling and holds a CRC and LPC credential.
+She has a Master's Degree from MSU in Rehabilitation Counseling and holds a CRC and LPC credential.
 She has experience working in nonprofits and public VR.
 She currently is a Rehabilitation Consultant with MRS.

 I like to interact with local and national professionals to continue improving the field of disability.
 I also appreciate the resources MRA offers and keeping up to date on changes in legislation and issues that affect our profession.